 When Does “North” Need a Capital Letter?

-Most of us learn the basics of capitalisation at school.
-We know to use a capital letter to start a sentence, for names and months, days of the week and so on.
-But when do you capitalise the word north?
+Most of us learn the basics of capitalization at school.
+We know to use a capital letter to start a sentence, for names, months, and days of the week.
+But when does north need a capital letter?
+And, come to that, when do you capitalize south, east, and west?

-Is the capitalisation of the word north or northern correct or incorrect?
+Quiz: Is the capitalization of the word north or northern correct or incorrect?

 1. He drove north towards Northern Ireland.